dev-ai-lab/aws-architect/README.md

   - if we don't set limit, then:
     - at high invocations ALB fulfilled all request and consumed 1000 limit (account level)
     - all others will be throttled
+  - Use `ConcurrentExecutions` or `Invocation exceed the expected threshold` CloudWatch alarms to monitor
+  -
 ![drafted-lambda-concurrency-issue.png](media/serverless/drafted-lambda-concurrency-issue.png)
 ![drafted-lambda-concurrency-issue-async.png](media/serverless/drafted-lambda-concurrency-issue-async.png)